Ronlin1/iScan-Uganda/README.md

 ## Overview

 In today's digital age, traditional printed business cards contribute significantly to our carbon footprint and can be easily lost or misplaced. iScan addresses these challenges by allowing users to scan QR codes from business cards, extract relevant information, post the data to a Flask API, then summarize it using Gemini API (RAG) Generative AI, and instantly receive the details via Twilio SMS or SendGrid email.
-This eliminates the need for physical cards and ensures that valuable connections are never lost.
+This eliminates the need for physical cards and ensures that valuable connections are never lost...

 ![](images/iSCAN_T.png)